Hope-Chukwuemeka/DSA-PROJECT-1---EXCEL/README.md

 Now that your dataset is cleaned now, click on any cell within your dataset and turn it to a table by applying *Ctrl + T*

 SOME FORMULARS USED:
-1. To get Top 5 products by rating + number of reviews combined.
+- 	To get Top 5 products by rating + number of reviews combined.
 I created CALCULATED COLUMNS:
 Create calculated column:
 =Average Rating + (Rating Count / Scaling Factor) (Choose a factor like 1000 to balance weight)
 Sort descending and pick top 5.

-2. Formula used to get – *Discount Range Bucket* on Dataset:
+- 	Formula used to get – *Discount Range Bucket* on Dataset:
  =IF([@[discount_percentage]]>=50%,"Yes","No")

-3.	*Discounts Range* formula:
+- 	*Discounts Range* formula:
  =IF([@[discount_percentage]]<=10%,"0-10%",IF([@[discount_percentage]]<=20%,"11-20%",IF([@[discount_percentage]]<=30%,"21-30%",IF([@[discount_percentage]]<=40%,"31-40%",IF([@[discount_percentage]]<=50%,"41-50%",IF([@[discount_percentage]]<=60%,"51-60%",IF([@[discount_percentage]]<=70%,"61-70%",IF([@[discount_percentage]]<=80%,"71-80%",IF([@[discount_percentage]]<=90%,"81-90%","91-100%"))))))))

-.
+### Tools Used
+- Microsoft Excel for Data cleaning [Download here](https://www.microsoft.com)
+ - For data collection
+ - Data manipulation